suffolklibraries/sljekyll/_events/ixworth-2019-10-26-book-sale.md

 breadcrumb: y
 ---

-Pick up a bargain book.
+Pick up some bargain books and help support your local library with our book sale.